netxms/netxms-doc/admin/appendix.rst

     - Number of queues for DCI data writer.
     - 1
     - Yes
+  * - DBWriter.HouseKeeperInterlock
+    - Controls if server should block background write of collected performance data while housekeeper deletes expired records.
+Auto enables this feature is server is running on MsSQL database.
+    - Auto
+    - No
   * - DBWriter.MaxQueueSize
     - Maximum size for DCI data writer queue (0 to disable size limit).
 If writer queue size grows above that threshold any new data will be dropped until queue size drops below threshold again.
     - 0